rohilshah95/BotsUp/deploymentSteps.md

   [node]
   #VCL_IP# ansible_ssh_user=#unityid#
   ```
+   Here, `#VCL_IP#` is to be replaced by the IP address of the VCL machine that has been created, and `#unityid#` is to be replaced by the login ID of the user (in this case, the unity ID).

    This will run the ansible playbook on the node (The VCL machine) specified in the inventory.

 ## 4. Adding Slack and APIAI tokens